 The 2013 Conference featured Carol Johnson on November 4th, 2013 at the Canad Inns Polo Park 8:30 - 3:30.
 Carol is an instructor for the University of Calgary; Department of Disability Studies Program.
 Carol has authored two books; "Captain Chaos Lives Here: A Survival Guide for Raising Very Active Children" and "Teams Work: Teachers and Assistants Creating Success".
-Carol will be offering a session on Successful Teaching and Learning for Students who have Down Syndrome.
-Carol currently lives in Thailand where she was the Director of Mountain Smile International School for Special Needs for the past thre years.
+More than 150 educators and parents from across Manitoba and Northwestern Ontario spent an exciting and inspiring day with our keynote speaker Carol Johnson.

 The 2012 Conference featured Megan Milani Author of: The 3 Habits of Highly Successful Reading Teachers.
 Megan Milani is an elementary school principal, consultant, reading specialist and author from the Niagara, Ontario area.
 Megan’s philosophy starts with her unshakable belief that ALL students can learn to read.
 Her approach to teaching reading has shown a great success, is practical, and is easily integrated into any language arts program.

 To inquire about upcoming conferences contact Lori Lester at firstname.lastname@example.org or Joan Kolbauer at email@example.com or contact MDSS at 204-992-2731 or click here.

 Baby Love is a semi annual event that brings families together to meet new babies with Down syndrome and their families.